 Try getting a planner instead!
-Physically writing things down actually helps us remember our to do lists better and it’s offline where the allure of other apps/sites doesn’t exist.
+Physically writing things down actually helps us remember our to-do lists better and it’s offline where the allure of other apps/sites doesn’t exist.
 The transition is easy -give it a shot!

 Scramble the Apps on Your Cell Phone

 Our thumbs have become hardwired.
-Often times I find myself automatically tapping away on my screen, without thinking about where I need to click next and before I know it, I’ve done a full recap sweep of all of my feeds.
+Often times I find myself automatically tapping away on my screen, without thinking about where I need to click next, and before I know it, I’ve done a full recap sweep of all of my feeds.

 Finger memory leads us to mindlessly get stuck in these loops of refreshing our top apps or news sites.
 An easy way to help eliminate the mindless scrolling is to scramble the location of the apps on your phone.
 Changing the location and order of your apps or burying your favorites deep in a folder on your third homepage screen is an excellent place to begin.
 Now, in order to get to it, you have to stop and think about what you want to pull up and where it is.
-It may only be an additional 10 seconds, but taking this time to stop and think disrupts the bad pattern and allows you assess if you really want to open the app in the first place.
+It may only be an additional 10 seconds, but taking this time to stop and think disrupts the bad pattern and allows you to assess if you really want to open the app in the first place.

 Create Non-Digital Space Throughout the Day

 If the first thing you do when you wake up in the morning and the last thing you do before you go to bed at night consist of being on your phone, pump the breaks!
-Waking up sets the mood for the remainder of our day and winding down before bed affects how well we sleep.
-Create a different routine that separates the process of you beginning and ending your day in front of the screen.
+Waking upsets the mood for the remainder of our day and winding down before bed affects how well we sleep.
+Create a different routine that separates the process of beginning and ending your day in front of the screen.